CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly specifies concrete capabilities (installation verification, Jira Cloud configuration, issue listing via JQL, fetching comments), provides explicit trigger guidance with natural user phrases, and occupies a distinct niche around the Jira CLI tool.
-The description is comprehensive and well-structured, covering both what the skill does and when it should be selected.
+This is a strong skill description that clearly articulates specific capabilities (installation verification, Jira Cloud configuration, issue listing via JQL, summary analysis), provides explicit trigger guidance with natural user phrases, and occupies a distinct niche.
+The description is well-structured and comprehensive, covering both the 'what' and 'when' effectively.
+Minor note: the 'Part of cursor-rules-java project' adds context but is somewhat tangential to skill selection.

 DimensionReasoningScore